IVI-M/R-Ottawa/README.md

 ### News:

+2020-06-05:
+- We finished this season.
+All codes are posted.
+Resources updated.
+Have great summer!

 2020-05-13:
 -  35 mins a week seems not enough...
 Following requests, we'll add another R101 "Lunch and Learn" session on Fridays, the same time.
 - Ideas for homework are added in [ Resources](resources.md)